Health, Safety & Emergencies

 TCU recommends that U.S. citizens register with the U.S. State Department’s Smart Traveler Enrollment Program (STEP), so they can stay informed, connected and safe while abroad.
 Register to get up-to-date safety and security information and help the U.S. government reach you in the event of an emergency abroad.

-- The U.S. State Department provides passport and visa information; country information; traveler checklists; and general health, safety and emergency information for Americans traveling abroad.
+- The U.S. State Department’s Travel.State.gov provides passport and visa information; country specific information; traveler checklists; and general health, safety and emergency information for Americans traveling abroad.

-- The Centers for Disease Control and Prevention provides up-to-date information on current health issues around the world and offers advice for individual health concerns when traveling abroad.
+- The Centers for Disease Control: Travelers’ Health Destinations provides country-specific health information, including recommended vaccines, and offers advice for individual health concerns when traveling abroad.

 - The Overseas Security Advisory Council promotes cooperation between American private sector interests and the U.S. Department of State.
-It publishes country-specific safety and security information.
+It publishes country-specific Crime and Safety Reports, which can be requested through the Center for International Studies.